 Do I have to complete the Directed Self-Placement for Writing?

 - All first-year students in LSA (except Honors & Residential College), Art & Design, Kinesiology, Music, and Nursing are required to complete the DSP.

-- Students in first-year Engineering, LSA Honors, LSA Residential College and all transfer students are exempt from the DSP.
+- First-year students in Engineering, LSA Honors, LSA Residential College are exempt from the DSP.

 When you meet with your advisor during Orientation, you will consider your experience completing the DSP essay and questions, as well as your prior writing experiences.
 Based on these considerations, you will choose a writing course that will enable you to become more proficient and confident in academic writing.
 Once you have registered for your first writing course, your course instructor will read your DSP essay to familiarize him- or herself with your writing.